wookdev/munged-org/rofl/virutal-horoscope.md

 This month the bull-headed
 ram charges straight into trouble.
 Be extra careful with motion on the third.
 Tell the police it wasn't your fault.
-A moonchild on the jury will acquit.</p>
+A moonchild on the jury will acquit.

 **TAURUS** (April 21-May 21):